 Conclusions

-Considering the three metrics defined and the evaluations of the experts, the solutions that better fits the EGI needs to implement a marketplace are Open IRIS and AppDB.
+Considering the three metrics defined and the evaluations of the experts, the solutions that better fits the EGI needs to implement a marketplace are AppDB (99) and Open IRIS (84).

-Open IRIS has a better match with the EGI marketplace requirements and currently offers many of the marketplace features envisaged.
+According to their self-assessment, Open IRIS has a better match with the EGI marketplace requirements and currently offers many of the marketplace features envisaged.

-AppDB needs extensions to become a marketplace and an allocation of resources to cover these costs, however the cost of ownership in this case would be lower as AppDB is already a production platform that will be supported with EGI fees as of May 2017, and no costs for providing an additional tool would be incurred in this case.
-Furthermore, AppDB is an in-house tool and negotiation and integration of new capabilities would easy..
+AppDB needs extensions to become a marketplace and an allocation of resources to cover these costs, however the cost of ownership in this case would be lower as AppDB is already a production platform that will be supported through the EGI Core Activities funding mechanism as of May 2016, and no costs for providing an additional tool would be incurred in this case.
+Furthermore, AppDB is an in-house tool and negotiation and integration of new capabilities would be easy.

-FIWARE MP Generic Enabler has to be extended too to meet the requirements but the knowledge of this solution in EGI is minor with respect AppDB.
+FIWARE MP Generic Enabler has to be extended too to meet the requirements but the knowledge of this solution in EGI is minor with respect to AppDB.

 With regards to GOCDB, there is a consensus between evaluators about the fact that the extensions would be major; however, GOCDB is acknowledged to be an important source of information to be consumed by the future EGI marketplace.

 Finally, experts have very different opinions on adopting PrestaShop or WooCommerce as tools to implement the marketplace.
-For someone these solutions are very far from the EGI needs and expansive, others believe that their large base would assure a low support cost and a long-term sustainability.
+For some these solutions are very far from the EGI needs and expansive, while others believe that their large base would assure a low support cost and a long-term sustainability.

 Taking into considerations all the points of the above analysis Open IRIS and AppDB seem the most promising solutions to implement the EGI marketplace demonstrator.
 The first for its best match of the requirements, the second as well-known EGI tool (low entry-level for EGI) that could be extended to become a marketplace and would not generate additional operational and support costs.

-Additional evaluations will be carried out for a shortlisted group of solutions taking into account the following aspects:
+Additional evaluations will be carried out for the shortlisted group of solutions taking into account the following aspects:

 Completeness of solutions and adequacy of the current features based on the evaluation of a live service instance in those cases where just documentation was used for the assessment.